andrtell/chez-guide/ports.md

 * `current-output-port` / stdout
 * `error-port` / stderr

+These are procedures to needs to be called to get the port value i.e `(current-input-port)`.

 When a `port` has reached the end of its stream, a special `eof` object is returned.

 ## Read characters from an input-port